DebspandanC2911/Amazon_Code_Wizards/README.md

 ---

 ### 2. 🛑 *Fake Review Detection Model*
-We use *Hugging Face Transformers* and custom logic to:
+We use *Gemini AI* and custom logic to:
 - *Block reviews* from users who haven't purchased the product
-- Analyze and *label reviews* as Potential Spam using a pretrained NLP model
+- Analyze and *label reviews* as Potential Spam
 - Improve the authenticity of product feedback shown to customers

 > 📌 Only verified buyers can submit reviews.